tebben/SNOG/README.md

 - 11: Neutral policy
 - 12 to max(policy_range): Combined policies.

 Base policies are the actual policies.
 Combined policies are combinations of two or more Base policies.
-For example, the use might choose policy 1 and 3 for a cell, but the cell should be coded as 12.
+For example, the user might choose policy 1 and 3 for a cell, but the cell should be coded as 12.
 Here are the possible policy combinations for the default scenario:

 | Coded value | Actual policy combination |
 | ------ | ------ |